lindbrook/cholera/docs/unstacking.bars.md

 The graphs below plot the bivariate kernel density contours, of varying bandwidths, on the "stacked" and "unstacked" data.
 The contours help illustrate the spatial distribution or topography of fatalities, and provide an estimate of the epicenter of the outbreak.

-With the "stacked" data, *fatalities*, the contours are looser (reflecting greater uncertainty) and the epicenter is further south than what we might expect given that the Broad Street pump (blue triangle)[3] is the accepted source of the outbreak.
+With the "stacked" data, `fatalities`, the contours are looser (reflecting lower proximity) and the epicenter is further south than what we might expect given that the Broad Street pump (blue triangle)[3] is the accepted source of the outbreak.
 The problem is that the "vertical" stack of 18 cases (west of the pump at 38 Broad Street) and the "horizontal" stack of 5 cases (south of the pump at 10 Cambridge Street) pull the fit downward in a southerly direction.

 <img src="unstacking.bars_files/figure-markdown_github/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-With *fatalities.unstacked*, the contours are "tighter" (reflecting lesser uncertainty) and the epicenter is located further north, nearer to the pump and to Broad Street:
+With `fatalities.unstacked`, the contours are "tighter" (reflecting greater proximity) and the epicenter is located further north, nearer to the pump and to Broad Street:

 <img src="unstacking.bars_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />